-In 2020, most of the over 400,000 cars and trucks sold annually in Virginia were gasoline-fueled and diesel-fueled vehicles with internal combustion engines.
-These included hybrid electric vehicles (HEVs) which recaptured some energy during regenerative braking, where rotating wheels turned the motor and created electricity stored in the battery.
+In 2020, most of the over 400,000 cars and trucks sold annually in Virginia were gasoline-fueled and diesel-fueled internal combustion engine vehicles (ICEVs).
+These included hybrid electric vehicles (HEVs).
+They recaptured some energy during regenerative braking, where rotating wheels turned the motor and created electricity stored in the battery.
 In basic hybrid vehicles, that battery could not be recharged with electricity from an external source.

 Those vehicles were in competition with plug-in hybrid electric vehicles (PHEVs, also known as Extended Range Electric Vehicles or EREVs) and all-electric vehicles (EVs, also known as Battery Electric Vehicles or BEVs).
 As a group, PHEV's and EV's were also known as Plug-In Electric Vehicles (PEVs) Those batteries could be charged up by connecting to the electrical grid for as little as 20 minutes or as long as 10 hours.

 At the time, electric cars were only 2% of the new car market.
 However, one-third of Virginians were considering purchase of a PHEV or EV as their next vehicle, and another 28% were considering some form of electric vehicle for a future car purchase.
 Consultants warned:1

 Calculating the life-cycle costs of a car includes estimating both initial purchase costs and annual operating costs for fuel and repairs, to determine total costs of ownership.
 In the early 2020's, traditional vehicles fueled by gasoline/diesel typically had a lower initial purchase price, even when governments provided special subsidies and tax benefits.
 Annual operating costs were significantly lower for vehicles which used electricity, either partially or completely, but the demand for gas-fueled cars will continue.
 By 2050 there could be just as many cars fueled by gasoline on the road as there were in 2020 due to population growth, even though electric cars will be a higher percentage of the fleet.2